cj1128/handmade-hero/README.md

 - Fix diagonal movement problem
 - Define `v2` and plus operator, minus operator and unary minus operator in `handmade_math.h`
 - Use v2 instead of x and y

+### Day 43: The Equations of Motion

+- Add `dPlayerP` to game state.
+This is the speed of the guy.
+- Add a back force based on player's speed